sudhamshu091/AICySec/README.md

 AI for Cybersecurity

 # Motivation
-Any Cyber Security Company in the present scenario doesn't use AI efficiently and extensively for VAPT.
+Any Cyber Security Company in the present scenario doesn't use AI efficiently and extensively for Mobile VAPT.
 This is an ambitious project trying to implement the same from scratch.

 # Idea